Washington, DC, Schools with Drawing Classes

 BFA in Fine Art with a Concentration in Painting and Drawing

 This program takes an interdisciplinary approach to the fine arts and includes instruction in contemporary art techniques.
 Through a specialization in drawing, students explore medium and materials, drawing strategies, and intermediate painting.
-They also learn about comics, cartoons, and watercolor painting.
+They also learn about digital art, watercolor painting, and using stitches to add dimension.
 Other courses in this track include advanced and studio painting.

 University of the District of Columbia